 ON THIS PAGE: You will read about your child’s medical care after treatment is finished and why this follow-up care is important.
 To see other pages, use the menu on the side of your screen.

 After treatment for craniopharyngioma ends, talk with your child’s doctor about the follow-up care plan.
-This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
+This plan should include regular physical examinations and/or MRI scans to monitor your child’s recovery for the coming months and years.
 All children treated for craniopharyngioma should have life-long follow-up care.

 A child treated for craniopharyngioma should have regular MRI scans to check for any growth or recurrence of the tumor.
-Because craniopharyngioma is slow-growing and because it is unlikely to come back, MRI scans are often only needed once or twice a year.
+Because craniopharyngioma is slow-growing, MRI scans are often only needed once or twice a year.
 If your child received radiation therapy, there is a small possibility that a different type of brain tumor may develop years later.